bryanliujiang/SHF-Cardea-Parser/README.md

 This whole process is dictated by the initialization function `init_MODE()`.
 The mode is stored in its corresponding constant global variable called **MODE**.
-This should be the very first variable to initialize, even before any of the program parameters (see Program Parameters).
+This should be the very first variable to initialize, even before any of the program parameters (see Program Parameters in the manual).

 The modes that can be run are described below.
 Ignore the quotation marks.